sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 1. **Pilot programs:** Optionally, pilot an initial rollout to a few high-impact projects and teams.
 This will allow an initial group within your company to get familiar with GHAS before you roll out to the remainder of your company.

-1. **Create internal documentation:** Create and communicate internal documentation for the consumers of GHAS.
+1. **Create internal documentation:** Create and communicate internal documentation for the GHAS consumers.
 Without proper documentation provided to developers, security engineers, and others who will be using GHAS, the value will get lost in the rollout.

 1. **Rollout and scale code scanning:** Leveraging the available APIs, automatically rollout code scanning by team and by language across your enterprise, using the repository data you collected earlier.